Tiger-eat-cat/search.ts/README.md

 # search.ts
 Searches for the target string in the string.
-It builds a search-words-tree to match words when you search many words.
+Use the Aho-Corasick automaton when search many words.
 Use the KMP when search single word.

 # How To Use